maxitg/SetReplace/README.md

 ```
 <img src="READMEImages/WolframModelMaxVerticesFinalStatePlot.png" width="478">

-Note that the final state in this case is "less symmetric" because its last generation is incomplete (more on that [later](#hypergraphautomorphismgroup)).
+Note that the final state here is "less symmetric" because its last generation is incomplete (more on that [later](#hypergraphautomorphismgroup)).
 Such incomplete generations can be automatically trimmed by setting [`"IncludePartialGenerations" -> False`](#includepartialgenerations).

 One can also see the presence of an incomplete generation by looking at the evolution object (note `5...6` which means 5 generations are complete, and 1 is not).
 Expanding the object's information, one can also see that in this particular case the evolution was terminated because `"MaxVertices"` (not `"MaxEvents"`) condition was reached:
 ```